mvolkmann/redux-easy/README.md

 * No string constants are needed for action types.
 * A reducer function that switches on action type is not needed.
-* The dispatch function is accessed through a simple import rather than using react-redux `connect` function and `mapDispatchToProps`.
+* The dispatch function is accessed through a simple import rather than using the react-redux `connect` and `mapDispatchToProps` functions.
 * Actions can be dispatched by providing just a type and payload rather than an action object.
 * Each action type is handled by a single reducer function